GrumpyOldTroll/chromium_fork/README.md

 In the most common case that needs intervention, there's an error from the git apply (usually it's from some other line that got added to the same place one of the multicast hookups added a line).

 In this case, the message from the end of the log file will say the git apply failed, and the git status will show a clean directory with no edits.
+Most likely you can move on to "Building a Patch".

+You'll basically be rebasing a local dummy branch to produce a new tag that builds and runs successfully, starting from an earlier working tag.
+If it's the dev branch, you'll often be rebasing the `multicast/multicast-base` branch as part of that.

+(If doing that produces a build or test failure, you'd gasically come back to the "Build Failure" section.)

 ### Build Failure